earlywarningtoolbox/spatial_warnings/cran-comments.md

+Dear CRAN maintainers,

-This is an update to the package spatialwarnings that fixes many bugs, improves the code base and provides new functionality.
-More information is available below.
+This is an update to the package spatialwarnings that fixes bugs, improves the code base and provides new functionality. spatialwarnings is a package that assists ecologists in carrying out computations of early-warning signals (EWS) of ecosystem degradation.
+More information on the package and testing results are available below.

-Thanks,
+Please note that the domain part of my email has changed following a reorganization of our university.
+I am not able to send emails from "@univ-montp2.fr" anymore, but I can receive mail at this old address and confirm the change if needed.

+Thanks in advance,

 Alexandre Génin